 This means that Vedic meditation can replace smoking as a way of feeding your brain oxygen.

 The net result is a level of brain functionality, which increases, rather than being suppressed by the nicotine fix.
 It also helps your body functionality improve.

 For example, Vedic meditation is remarkably good for reducing cardiovascular issues that may have built up as a result of smoking.
 The meditation helps open up your veins, arteries and capillaries (a phenomena known as peripheral vasodilatation), it calms your heart rate by an average of 5BPM and has been shown to result in an overall 87% reduction in cardiovascular disorders in those at risk.

 Vedic meditation is also good for helping heal the lungs after years of the inhibiting effects brought about by smoking.
 In the largest study ever carried out on meditation, it led to a 73% reduction in respiratory disorders amongst practitioners.

 And most importantly of all, Vedic meditation helps to free us from the addictive state of consciousness that underlies all addiction.

-So instead of simply kicking one habit, and possibly projecting your addictive personality onto another, repeated practise helps liberate us from all addictive tendencies.
+So instead of merely kicking one habit, and possibly projecting your addictive personality onto another, repeated practise helps liberate us from all addictive tendencies.

-Indeed, famed radio DJ Howard Stern, found that within one month of learning he spontaneously ended a 70 cigarettes a day habit.
+Indeed, famed radio DJ Howard Stern found that within one month of learning he spontaneously ended his 70 cigarettes a day habit.

 I'd been a smoker for 30 years or so and tried giving up a few times, but had never been successful beyond more than a couple of weeks.
 This time I have succeeded and I believe meditating has played a very big part in helping me get there.
 Most importantly I believed I could succeed.
 I had a clear mental image of myself as a non-smoker and found I was able to easily talk myself out of cravings.
 I'm now a non-smoker and I thank meditation (and Will) for helping me get there.